 Most attachments come with a year-long warranty tops, and they tend to break quickly.
 If you’re having to replace your attachment every couple years, it doesn’t take long for the GoBidet to become the more cost effective option!

-Best Non-Electric Bidet Conversion Kit: Saniwise Elongated Bidet Seat
+Best Non-Electric Bidet Conversion Kit of 2023: Saniwise Elongated Bidet Seat

 Nervous about investing in a bidet?
 No problem!
 The Saniwise is the perfect bidet seat for testing the waters.
 There are a few reasons we’re so excited about it: